CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/intelligence_dashboard.md

 The Device Inventory dashboard was built based on the above categories, but it will still be able to recognize the majority of assets or devices present in any environment.
 This dashboard can be a great tool to rely on during a security audit or while gathering information about assets.
 It can even identify if a device is not sending a particular type of data (i.e., Windows Defender).
 This will be incredibly useful for when security engineers are trying to gain a better understanding of something like an attack vector.
 Users can see the status of the device from the antivirus perspective as well.

-The Device Inventory dashboard has several drilldown options, which allows Splunk users to see the whole picture regarding any device from the "Search Users and Devices" dashboard
+The Device Inventory dashboard has several drilldown options, which allows Splunk users to see the whole picture regarding any device from the "Intelligence" dashboard

 **Note**: Click on a device to perform a drilldown.